Skip to content Go to the menu

 Content type: Page

-Activities and Objectives of the Association The primary objective of the CBS2 Association is to bring together students from the CBS2 Doctoral School.
+Activities and Objectives of the Association The CBS2 Association’s primary objective is to bring together students from the CBS2 Doctoral School.
 It works to support students’ career development and to promote the work of the laboratories.
 In general, this association is run by and for the doctoral students of the CBS2 Doctoral School and is open to any suggestions and partnership proposals for organizing events that are important to you!

 Content type: Page